 Home should be the very best place that we could ever want to be and a place where we create an environment of love, acceptance, peace, and rest from the demands of this world.
 Your home doesn't have to be perfect and look like it come from a magazine before you open your doors to share it with others.
 Did you notice the flaws in my photos of our home?
 It's an unfinished kitchen shelf that my 14 year old son built the other day by himself.
 I was so proud of him and I don't know when I will get around to painting it but I know that I love it because of who built it.
 It's not done but that doesn't mean I can't be intentional about creating a space that functions while we are all in the kitchen preparing meals together.
 I hope that you will take the time during the month of November to create a place of refuge and rest for your family and that you will take the time to not over look this month of gratitude, grace and generosity.

 Thank you for taking the time to stop by today.
 I would love to read about your family traditions for the month of November or how you create a cozy and welcoming environment in your home during this month.
-You can connect with me over on Facebook, Pinterest and Instagram as well.
 Don't forget to subscribe over on the right hand side of the screen if you want to receive updates from the blog.